coding24seven/trading-bot/README.md

 1. Node: any 16.x version starting with v16.2.0 or greater
 1. A clone of [trading bot](https://github.com/coding24seven/trading-bot) on your local machine

-#### for trading

-1. A clone of [trading bot-database](https://github.com/coding24seven/trading-bot-database) running on your local machine

 #### for historical-price analysis and winning bot-config generation